 To introduce the post, we’d like to share with you why we were so excited to read Scott’s post.
 Written by Scott Gallant from Rancho Mastatal Sustainability Education Center in Costa Rica, the post is based on his experience teaching the three permaculture ethics during the center’s Permaculture Design Courses, and the realization that a fourth ethic is required in order to facilitate a conversation about compromise.
 They filled the gap with the Transition Ethic.
 Scott quotes Jessi Bloom and Dave Boehnlein, authors of Practical Permaculture, who acknowledge that “the transition ethic says that no one is going from zero to sustainable overnight.
 Making the transition takes time.”
 He goes on to say that “We have to meet people where they are at.We must understand their cultural context.”
 Continue reading →

-When building with earth your foundation needs to be well considered as the integrity of your building rests here.
+The foundation of your natural building needs to be well-considered as the integrity of your building rests here.
 Decisions you make about your foundation depend on the materials you have available, the type of ground you have to build on and what carbon footprint you want to leave.
 The goal should be to create foundations that are hard enough, move uniformly and resist cracking for the walls above it.

 Foundations for conventional building have, to a large extent, a one size fits all approach regardless of the type of ground you are building on i.e. a concrete and steel foundation that works equally well on all types of earth and varies only slightly in its design.
 It requires little thought and has been proven to be effective.
 The cement in concrete provides the compressive strength, and the steel tensile strength to resist cracking.
 It does however come at a cost to both your pocket and the environment.